arrudadev/jamstack-next-graphcms/README.md

 yarn codegen
 ```

+<h3 id="usage"> :metal: Usage</h3>

 <p align="justify">
-  6. Run the following command to start the application in a development environment:
+  1. Run the following command to start the application in a development environment:
 </p>

 ```